 Read other reviews here on Amazon

-While you sacrifice some power with a cordless unit, you do gain freedom of use.
-Why not extend that freedom as much as possible with Sminkier’s Cordless Hair Clippers, which last a whopping eight hours between charges!
+While you sacrifice some power with a wireless unit, you do gain freedom of use.
+Why not extend that freedom as much as possible with Sminkier’s hair clippers, which last a whopping eight hours between charges!

-They’re heavy-duty clippers with a combination of titanium and ceramic blades.
-They’re sharp, durable, and require no sharpening.
+They’re heavy-duty clippers with a combination of sharp and durable titanium & ceramic blades that require no sharpening.
 Additionally, the R-shaped, rounded edge cuts follicles precisely without scratching or damaging your skin.

 It includes six guide combs ranging in size from three to 18mm.
 You also get two lithium batteries and a wall adapter for charging.

 On the downside, the total charging time ranges between two to three hours.
-That’s at least twice as long as most cordless clippers.
+That’s at least twice as long as most cordless clippers but is expected with the capacity this battery holds.
 You’ll want to plan accordingly if you take these clippers with you on a short trip.

 - Heavy-duty clippers with titanium and ceramic blades